 There can be no doubt that the issue of unemployment played a significant role in Mosley’s conversion to fascism.
 He was continually frustrated by the perceived inaction of successive governments to tackle the problem; most notably, by the refusal by his party to implement his own radical proposals to create more British jobs.
 This rejection led him to renounce the British parliamentary system in favour of a more radical right stance, consisting of economic councils and investment boards.
 Undoubtedly, Mosley’s Italian excursion, where he was astounded at how the Fascist state appeared to have resolved the question of unemployment, pushed him over the political edge toward fascist ideology.
 Throughout his leadership of the BUF (and beyond), Mosley advocated the Corporatist model as the means to solve the problem of unemployment and poverty.
 These proposals have continued to influence later adherents to fascism, including contemporary groups and individuals in Britain.

-Robert May is a Fellow with CARR, and Doctoral Candidate of Radical Right Extremism at Sheffield Hallam University.
+Mr Robert May is a Doctoral Fellow at CARR, and Doctoral candidate at Sheffield Hallam University.
 See his profile at:

 © Robert May.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).